-- (a) (i) In the forward direction, sidelights as fitted on the vessel shall show the minimum required intensities.
-The intensities shall decrease to reach practical cut-off between 1 degree and 3 degrees outside the prescribed sectors. - (ii) For stern lights and masthead lights at 22.5 degrees abaft the beam for sidelights, the minimum required intensities shall be maintained over the arc of the horizon up to 5 degrees within the limits of the sectors prescribed in Rule 21.
-From 5 degrees within the prescribed sectors the intensity may decrease by 50 per cent up to the prescribed limits: it shall decrease steadily to reach practical cut-off at not more than 5 degrees outside the prescribed sectors. - (b) (i) All-round lights shall be so located as not to be obscured by masts, topmasts or structures within angular sectors of more than 6 degrees, except anchor lights prescribed in Rule 30, which need not be placed at an impracticable height above the hull. - (ii) If it is impracticable to comply with paragraph (b) (i) of this section by exhibiting only one all-round light, two all-round lights shall be used suitably positioned or screened so that they appear, as far as practicable, as one light at a distance of one mile.
+(a) (i) In the forward direction, sidelights as fitted on the vessel shall show the required intensities.
+The intensities shall decrease to reach practical out. required intensities.
+The intensities shall decrease to reach practical cut- degree and 3 degrees outside the prescribed sectors. (ii) For stern lights and masthead lights at 22.5 degrees abaft the beam for siminimum required intensities shall be maintained over the arc of the hordegrees within the limits of the sectors prescribed in Rule 21.
+From 5 degree prescribed sectors the intensity may decrease by 50 per cent up to the prescribed decrease steadily to reach practical cut-off at not more than 5 degree prescribed sectors. orizon up to 5 ees within the cribed limits: it (b) (i) All-round lights shall be so located as not to be obscured by masts, topmasts within angular sectors of more than 6 degrees, except anchor lights prescrib which need not be placed at an impracticable height above the hull. (ii) If it is impracticable to comply with paragraph (b) (i) of this section by exhiball-round light, two all-round lights shall be used suitably positioned or so they appear, as far as practicable, as one light at a distance of one mile. ).
+Vertical sectors (a) The vertical sectors of electric lights as fitted, with the exception of lights on sailing vessels underway shall ensure that: (i) at least the required minimum intensity is maintained at all angles from 5 to 5 degrees below the horizontal; degrees above at least 60 per cent of the required minimum intensity is maintained from 7.5 degrees above to 7.5 degrees below the horizontal.

-10. Vertical sectors